 We therefore welcome children at all our services and we encourage them to participate in our worship.
 Of course, we understand that babies and young children sometimes need a break - so we have a children's corner at the back where parents can take children when necessary.
 There are also often activities put on for children during the sermon.
 But please don’t worry if your little one makes a bit of noise.
 No-one in the congregation will mind.
 Quite the opposite!

-With thanks to Christ the Foundation Anglican Church and All Saints Presbyterian Church for the basis of this material.
+With thanks to Christ the Foundation Anglican Church for the basis of this material.